juliankraft/TermPaper2_RasterClassification/README.md

 - `LaTeX/`: LaTeX source code of the term paper
 - `code/`: Python code for the CNN model and the evaluation
+- `hpc_submit/`: Scripts to submit the training jobs to the HPC

 ### Environment